 “You’ve changed.
 I don’t like the new you.”

-which invalidate a depressed person's experience.
+These statements invalidate a depressed person’s experience.

 When you are depressed, you are not aware of your strength, so you can’t use it.
 That’s how it works.

-You get weighed down by the smallest things, like getting out of bed, vacuuming or replying to emails.
+You get weighed down by the smallest things, like getting out of bed, vacuuming, or replying to emails.
 You can barely remember what it felt like being the capable person who had things under control.
-All your past accomplishments now seem insignificant, and all your future potential completely out of your reach.
+All of your past accomplishments now seem insignificant, and all your future potential completely out of your reach.

 Occasionally you may feel like you’d just rather stop existing, because your life seems like such a waste of water and oxygen.
 There are surely people on Earth more worthy of it.

-(You don't want to kill yourself, of course.
+(You don’t want to kill yourself, of course.
 That would hurt your loved ones.
-But if there was some kind of hack to erase yourself out of existence throughout time and space, you'd take that red pill in a heartbeat.)
+But if there was some kind of a hack to erase yourself out of existence throughout time and space, you’d take that red pill in a heartbeat.)

 Yes, it’s dramatic and ridiculous.
 But that’s what it actually feels like inside one’s own mind, which is the only reality we can experience.